-Many states have addressed the issue of ROW herbicide applications by notifying the public of the application, enabling people to attempt to avoid pesticide exposure.
+Chemical control of ROWs pose hazards to human health and the environment.
+Although a number of chemicals are registered for use on ROWs to control grasses, brush and trees, picloram (TordonTM), 2,4-D (WeedoneTM), dicamba (BanvelTM), trichlopyr (GarlonTM), glyphosate people to better protect themselves from pesticide exposure.
 Prior notification is commonly provided through newspapers and/or radio.
-However, the notification announcements tend to be in the newspaper's legal section and do not appear or are not heard frequently enough to alert large numbers of people.
+However, the notification announcements tend to be in the newspaper's legal section and do not appear or are not heard frequently enough to impact a large population.
 Broadcast notification through such news media is intended to either notify the public of the application(s) or of a hearing on a proposed ROW application.
 Targeted prior notification, although less common, is provided in some states, like Connecticut, Iowa, Maine and New Hampshire, to every property that is abutting or within a specific distance to the treated ROW property.
 Other states provide prior notification if a property owner or resident has requested to be placed on a notification registry of ROW applications, including Maine, New Hampshire, Pennsylvania, Vermont, Washington and West Virginia.
-Some states require the
+Some states require the posting of signs to notify the public at all entrances to the ROW.
+Prior notification should be given to all property owners and tenants within one mile of the ROW application and should be complemented with the posting of signs.
+Posting of signs will provide notice to the general public that enter a treated ROW.